Mitchell-Chatterjee/Mitchell-Chatterjee.github.io/content/authors/admin/_index.md

 ## About Me

 Diligent Machine Learning Engineer with strong leadership skills and a history of successful collaboration in teams.
-Experienced in software development within an agile environment.

 Proficient in developing and maintaining successful business products.
 Deep knowledge of Machine Learning and Full-Stack software development.

 I am passionate about applying Machine Learning to meaningful real-world problems and motivated by the opportunity to collaborate with diverse teams.